 Section 1.
-Purpose.
+The purpose of this order.

 - .01 This Order prescribes the scope of authority and functions of the Assistant Secretary for Communications and Information.
 (The functions of the National Telecommunications and Information Administration (NTIA) are covered in DOO 25-7.) - .02 This revision reflects the deletion of the position of Deputy Administrator for Operations, and incorporates outstanding amendments to the Order.